Horní Kamenice

 Horní Kamenice is a municipality and village in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Horní Kamenice is located about 26 km southwest of Plzeň.
 It lies on the border between the Švihov Uplands and Plasy Uplands.
-The municipality is situated in the valley of the Radbuza river.
+The highest point is at 464 m above sea level.
 The stream Srbický potok flows through the municipality.

 History

-The first written mention of Horní Kamenice is from 1115.
+The first written mention of Horní Kamenice is in the foundation deed of the monastery in Kladruby from 1115.
+From the mid-14th century to the end of the 15th century, it was owned by the Bohuchval of Hrádek family as a part of their Lacembok estate.
+From the 16th century, Horní Kamenice was a property of the Knights of Šlovice.
+In 1677, the village was bought by the Trauttmansdorff family and annexed to the Horšovský Týn estate.

 From 1 January 2021, Horní Kamenice is no longer a part of Domažlice District and belongs to Plzeň-South District.

 Transport

 The railway line Plzeň–Domažlice briefly crosses the municipal territory, but there is no train station.
 There are no major roads passing through the municipality.